getnamingo/registry/docs/configuration.md

 1. Rename `/opt/registry/automation/backup.json.dist` and `/opt/registry/automation/backup-upload.json.dist` to `backup.json` and `backup-upload.json`, respectively.
 Edit both files to include the correct database and other required details.

-2. Enable the backup functionality in `cron.php` and ensure cronjobs are configured and active on your server.
-Check the server's cronjob list to verify.
+2. Enable the backup functionality in `cron.php` or `cron_config.php` and make sure you follow the instructions in section **1.4.7.
+Running the Automation System** to activate the automation system on your server.

 #### 1.4.6.
 RDE (Registry data escrow) configuration